Schema data allows you, as a publisher, to make your content so that search engines have a great understanding of what it is.

 For more information about our products, make sure you also check out our knowledge base.

-I hope this article was useful for you.
+I hope this article was useful to you.
 If so, don't forget to leave a smile below :)